QR4.5.9 Testing The Theory

 QR4.5.6 The Last Standard Model

 In the second century, Ptolemy’s Almagest let experts predict the movements of the stars for the first time based on the idea that heavenly bodies, being heavenly, moved around the earth in perfect circles, or circles within circles (epicycles).
-It wasn’t true but it worked and Ptolemy’s followers made it work for centuries.
-As new stars were found they altered the model making it more complex and themselves more expert.
-This ancient “standard model” only fell when Copernicus, Kepler, Galileo and Newton developed a valid causal model to replace it.
+It wasn’t true but it worked, and Ptolemy’s followers made it work for centuries.
+As new stars were found, they altered the model, to make it more complex.
+This ancient standard model only fell when Copernicus, Kepler, Galileo, and Newton developed a valid causal model to replace it.
 The standard model of physics and the standard model of Ptolemy have a lot in common, as both are:

 1. Descriptive.
-They both describe what is but fail to successfully predict new things.
-Descriptive models identify patterns, ideally in the form of equations, but this is the first step of science not the last.
-The end goal of science is a causal model that truly predicts.
+They both describe what is but can’t successfully predict new things.
+They identify patterns, ideally as equations, but description is the first step of science not the last, which is a causal theory that truly predicts.

-3. Retrospective.
+3. After the fact.
 Ptolemy’s model defined its epicycles after a new star was found, just as today’s standard model bolts on a new field after a new force is found.

 4. Barren.
-Descriptive models only interpolate so the Ptolemaic model would never have deduced Kepler’s laws and likewise today’s standard model will never deduce that matter is made of extreme light.
+Descriptive models only interpolate, so the Ptolemaic model would never have deduced Kepler’s laws, Likewise today’s standard model will never deduce that matter is made of extreme light.

 5. Complex.
-Medieval astronomers tweaked Ptolemy’s model until it became absurdly complex just as the equations of today’s standard model fill pages and those of its string theory offspring fill books.
+Medieval astronomers tweaked Ptolemy’s model until it became absurdly complex, just as standard model equations today fill pages, and those of its string theory offspring fill books.

 6. Normative.
-The Ptolemaic model was the norm of its day so any critique of it was an attack on the establishment, and likewise today any standard model critique is seen as an attack on physics itself (Smolin,2006).
+The Ptolemaic model was the norm of its day, so any critique of it was an attack on tradition.
+Likewise today, any standard model critique is seen as an attack on physics itself (Smolin,2006).

 7. Wrong.
-Ptolemy’s model mostly worked, even though planets don’t move in circles around the earth, and likewise the standard model mostly works, even though virtual particles don’t exist.
+Ptolemy’s model sometimes worked, even though planets don’t move in circles around the earth.
+Likewise the standard model sometimes works, even though virtual particles don’t exist.

-When the medieval church pressured Galileo to recant they didn’t ask him to deny the earth went around the sun but to call it a mathematical fiction, not a reality description.
-Today, physicists volunteer the same about quantum theory, that it is just a mathematical fiction, but what if quantum reality really does exist, just as the earth really does go around the sun?
+When the medieval church pressured Galileo to recant, they didn’t ask him to deny that the earth went around the sun.
+They asked him to call it a mathematical fiction rather than a reality description.
+Likewise today, quantum reality is called a mathematical fiction, but what if it really does exist, just as the earth really does go around the sun?

 Next